Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Moduli of neutral admissible pairs

-The proofs of the folowing two statements are almost identical to the proofs of the corresponding statements for Hodge-Tate loci in \cref{ss.hodge-tate-locus-hs}. \begin{lemma} The Hodge locus $\Hdg(\ell) \subseteq S$ is a closed subdiamond. \end{lemma}
+The proofs of the following two statements are almost identical to the proofs of the corresponding statements for Hodge-Tate loci in \cref{ss.hodge-tate-locus-hs}. \begin{lemma} The Hodge locus $\Hdg(\ell) \subseteq S$ is a closed subdiamond. \end{lemma}